Tornadoes of 2010: July

 There were 174 tornadoes reported in the US in July, of which 129 were confirmed.

 July 2

-An F3 tornado hit the Kawacatoose First Nations reserve 120 km north of Regina, Saskatchewan, in Canada at approximately 5 pm CDT, it destroyed at least 13 houses.
-A state of emergency has been declared for the reserve.
-It was the strongest tornado in Canada since 2007.
-Over the previous few days, a related weather system has affected much of Saskatchewan causing severe flooding, including mass evacuations in nearby Yorkton, Saskatchewan.
+An F3 tornado hit the Kawacatoose First Nations reserve 120 km north of Regina, Saskatchewan, in Canada at approximately 5 pm CDT, destroying at least 13 houses.
+A state of emergency was declared for the reserve, and it was the strongest tornado in Canada since the 2007 Elie, Manitoba, tornado.
+Over the following days, the system affected much of Saskatchewan causing severe flooding, including mass evacuations in nearby Yorkton, Saskatchewan.